25prabhu10/notes/docs/Concepts/AWS/AWS.md

 ### AWS Profile

-1. To add a profile into your working machine you need access keys.
+1. To add a profile into your working machine you need access keys
-2. Create access keys for an IAM user follow this [link](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)
+2. Create access keys for an IAM user by following the [configuring settings for the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) docs
 3. Now configure AWS CLI with the default profile:

    ```bash